Service Level Agreement (SLA): Key Elements and Best Practices

 The conditions under which either party can terminate the agreement, including any applicable notice periods and/ or any provisions for data transfer or transitioning to another service provider.

-When do you use a Service Level Agreement?
+When do you use a service level agreement?

 Service Level Agreements are typically used in situations where there is a formal relationship between a service provider and a customer or client.